jiangs11/Medical_Test_Accuracy/README.md

 ## General problem description

 **You will write a program which compares the accuracy of two medical tests for diagnosing a particular disease.**
+Languages used for this assignment: Scheme, Ada, Prolog

 The input to your program will be a list of data about a collection of patients specifying: